CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ## Features of attached complex workflow **Primere_full_workflow.json**:
 - Automatically detect if SD or SDXL checkpoint loaded, and control the whole process (e.g. resolution) by the model version
 - No need to set/switch any nodes or workflow between SD and SDXL checkpoints.
-Not just checkpoints, but change between model concepts only 1 click like Normal (SD/SDXL), LCM (SD/SDXL), Turbo, Cascade, Playground, Hyper-SD, Flux and Lightning.
+Not just main checkpoints, but change between model concepts only 1 click like Normal (SD/SDXL), LCM (SD/SDXL), Turbo, Cascade, Playground, Hyper-SD, Flux and Lightning.
 Test workflow: **civitai-modelconcepts.json**
 - You can select preferred model, subpath and orientation on the prompt input to overwrite the system settings by prompt, same features under the .csv prompt loader node and the automatic Prompt organizer
-- You can randomize the image orientation if using Comfy's batch queue mode
+- You can randomize the image orientation
-- Auto save the final image and .json and/or .txt file with workflow details, but these details saved to image as EXIF/PNGINFO (otherworldly meta) too
+- Auto save the image with generation meta and .json and/or .txt file with workflow details, but these details saved to image as EXIF/PNGINFO (otherworldly meta) too
-- Custom image saver on the image preview (image type (jpg, png, webp), resolution (max side in pixels), and quality (for jpg and webp).
-Open standard save as dialog on Image preview node, and semi-automatic 1 click image saver feature for visual selectors
+- Custom image saver with the image preview (image type (jpg, png, webp), resolution (max side in pixels), and quality (for jpg and webp).
+Open standard save as dialog on Image preview node, and semi-automatic 1 click image saver feature for all visual selectors
 - Handle dynamic prompts and additional networks (Embedding, Lora, Lycoris, Hypernetwork) directly from prompts, example styles.csv included for testing
 - Not just .csv useful as prompt source, automatically organize your prompts from .toml file and use the file content on dedicated Prompt organizer node.
-Example .toml file included, customize after renamed
+Example .toml file included, customize after rename
 - Random noise generator for latent image, with special function to generate different but consistent images with locked seed using adjustable difference between min and max values
 - Resolution selector by side ratios only, editable ratio source in external file, auto detect checkpoint version for right final size
 - Image size can be convert to "standard" (x16) values, fully customizable side ratios by float numbers at the bottom of the resolution selector node, different base resolution settings for several model concepts
 - Multiply original resolution by integer, but can be define the final resolution by target megapixels from any image sizes.
 Image resolution multiplier can solve low memory error problem if using Ultimate SD Upscaler
 - Remove previously included networks from the content of prompts (Embedding, Lora, Lycoris and Hypernetwork), use network remover if the selected model incompatible with them or if you want to try your prompt without included networks or want to change to different, or using SDXL checkpoint and SD Loras have to be changed to SDXL compatible version
-- Use more than one prompt or style input nodes for testing and developing prompts, select any by 1 click at the 'Prompt Switch' node
+- Use more than one prompt or style input nodes for testing and developing prompts, select by 1 click at the 'Prompt Switch' node
-- Special image META/EXIF/PNGINFO/PIC2PROMPT reader, which handle model name and samplers from A1111 and ComfyUI .png or .jpg.
+- Special image META/EXIF/PNGINFO/PIC2PROMPT reader, which handle model name and samplers from A1111 and standard workflows from ComfyUI .png or .jpg.
 Never was easier to recycle your older A1111 and ComfyUI images and re-using them with same or different workflow settings.
 With switches you can change or keep the original meta seed/model/size/etc... to workflow settings.
 Test workflow: **civitai-image-recycler.json**
 - Workflow and nodes support Lycoris in dedicated node, no need to copy Lycoris files to Loras path
 - Adjustable detailers and refiners for face, eye, hands, mouth, fashion wear, etc..., separated prompt input for detailers can be mixed to original for better result, included test workflow: **civitai-all-refiner.json**
 - Visual (select element by preview image instead of long list) loaders available for Checkpoints, Loras, Lycoris, Embedding, Hypernetworks and .csv prompts.
 You only have to create preview images to right name and path, see readme details under "Visual", or use 1 click preview creator